$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer: Preliminaries

 \section{Preliminaries}

-For a number field $K$, the 2-part of the class group of $K$ is largely dealt with in genus theory.
-We now state the long-established genus formula which was introduced by Chevalley in \cite{chevalley}.
-In a quadratic extension $K/k$, this formula connects the order of a subgroup of the 2-class group $A(K)$ with the order of $A(k)$.
-Other numerical quantities that surface in this formula are the number of places ramified in $K/k$ and the index of units of $k$ over the norm of units of $K$, which are some of the key ingredients that frequently make an appearance when 2-class groups are studied.

-\begin{theorem}(Genus Formulae) (\cite{chevalley}, \cite[Theorem 2.5]{mizu_thesis}) Let $K/k$ be a quadratic extension of number fields with Galois group $G = {\rm{Gal}} \left(K/k\right)$.
+For a number field $K$, the $2$-part of the class group of $K$ can be effectively studied using genus theory.
+For a quadratic extension $K/k$ of number fields, the genus formula connects the order of a subgroup of the $2$-class group $A(K)$ with the order of $A(k)$.
+Other entities that appear in this formula are the number of places ramified in $K/k$ and the index of the norm of units of $K$ in the group of units in $k$.
+We first state the formula. \begin{theorem}(Genus Formula)(\cite{chevalley}, \cite[Theorem 2.5]{mizu_thesis}) Let $K/k$ be a quadratic extension of number fields with Galois group $G = {\rm{Gal}} \left(K/k\right)$.
 Let $A(K)^{G}$ be the subgroup of $A(K)$ consisting of the ideal classes that are fixed by the action of $G$ on $A(K)$.
 Let $N_{K/k}$ denote the norm map from $K$ to $k$.
 Let $E(K)$ and $E(k)$ be the unit groups of $K$ and $k$, respectively.
-If $t$ is the number of places of $k$ ramified in $K$, then the following equality holds.
+If $t$ is the number of places of $k$ ramified in $K$, then

-Let $B(K)^G$ be the subgroup of $A(K)^G$ which consists of the ideal classes which contain an ideal fixed by the action of $G$ on the ideals of $K$.
-Then,

 \end{theorem}